Santhoshkumar-p/neural-code-generation-moe/README.md

-# Mixture of Expert Model for Code Generation
+# Mixture of Experts Model for Code Generation
 This paper explores the efficacy of the Mixture-of-Experts (MoE) framework in code generation, showcasing superior performance compared to traditional monolithic model architectures.
 By applying MoE to code generation tasks across various programming languages, including Python, C++, Java, and Javascript, the study demonstrates enhanced precision and reduced computational overhead.

 **Walkthrough Video** ->  https://youtu.be/FjxlqdsM-KI